 Compensation of Directors and Senior Management

-The Compensation Committee is responsible for determining compensation for the directors and senior management.
-The members of the Compensation Committee are Carlos Vilhena, and Quinto Hennigh, both of whom are independent.
+The Governance, Nominating and Compensation Committee is responsible for determining compensation for the directors and senior management.
+The members of the Compensation Committee are Eric Zaunscherb, Mark Isto and Roderick McKeen, all of whom are independent.